Dam Safety

 The Board of Water Resources approves funding for dam safety projects, and the Division of Water Resources staff provides oversight of the project funding.

 During the last several decades, a better understanding of how dams function has been gained, and new minimum design standards have been established.
-Since 1992, in order to provide for public safety, the Legislature has provided grant funding, currently $3.8 million per year, to the Board of Water Resources to appropriate for high-hazard dam rehabilitations.
+Since 1992, the Legislature has provided grant funding, currently $3.8 million per year, to the Board of Water Resources to appropriate for high-hazard dam rehabilitations.
 These projects become necessary due to aging infrastructure, hazard creep, adjustments to design standards and other reasons.
 Routine maintenance and other operational costs may not be eligible for grant funding.

-Historically, the cost of each dam safety project has averaged between $2-3 million.
+As of 2024, on average it costs the state $4.5 million to upgrade one dam.
 Cost varies depending on the size of the dam and the extent of the deficiencies.
-At the current level of funding, the state can fund only one or two dam safety projects each year.
-With each passing year, inflation and increased costs erode the dollar’s buying power, and the ability to complete projects continues to diminish.
+At the current level of baseline funding, the state can fund only one or two dam safety projects each year.
+The Legislature has provided additional funding above the baseline in recent years to expedite rehabilitation.

-The Board of Water Resources will continue to work with the Dam Safety program to determine which dams are the highest priority and to address funding these projects as appropriations allow.
-Additional funding would accelerate urgent dam safety upgrades.
+The Board of Water Resources will continue to work with the Dam Safety Section to determine which dams are the highest priority and to address funding these projects as appropriations allow.
+Additional funding accelerates urgent dam safety upgrades.

 Dams are an essential part of the state’s water infrastructure and are built to store water and help optimize the use of this precious resource.
 In the spring, snow melts faster than we can use it, which can cause flooding and inefficient use.
 In the summer, when the water is needed most, streamflow declines significantly.
 Dams and reservoirs allow the spring runoff to be captured and stored for use throughout the year and are part of an overall water management strategy.